Gianlu03/MoviesRatingsApp/MoviesRatingsApp/Guide/4-Controllers.md

 # 4-CONTROLLERS 🎮

-The heart of the projects are the controllers.
+The heart of the projec are the controllers.
 Controllers are used as intermediary between the user interface and the application features.
-Each controller is associated to the fxml file that implements the graphics.
+Each controller is associated to the FXML file that implements the graphics.
-The fxml files have been created using the [SceneBuilder tool.](https://gluonhq.com/products/scene-builder/)
+The FXML files have been created using the [SceneBuilder tool.](https://gluonhq.com/products/scene-builder/)

 As we have already covered, there are two possible kind of request.
 For each type of request, there is a different way to visualize the data.

-In the case of the simple filtered request (by string), the movies are displayed through a table.
+In the case of the simple filtered request (by string), the movies are displayed through a table.<br/>
-The controller related to this window must handle the textfield that allows the user to enter the title, and the button that sends the request.
+The controller related to this window must handle the textfield that allows the user to enter the title, and the button that sends the request.<br/>
 Let's take a look at the `MovieController` first.

 Here is the UML of the class: